spaz926/AustinNews.bundle/README.md

 Plex Media Center Plugin offering Austin news channels for live streaming.

-All Austin channels are offered.
+Two Austin channels are offered.
 This includes:

 * KXAN Channel 36 (NBC)
-* KVUE Channel 24 (ABC)
+* KTBC Channel 7 (FOX)

 This is a fork of jgenender's DenverNews plugin modified for Austin news channels.